livey/machine-learning-checklist/deep-learning-QA.md

    * mean of activation should be zero
    * variance of activations should stay the same
    * types of initialization
-     * Kaiming (zero mean, variance 2/dimension of input) good for tanh, sigmoid activation function
+     * Kaiming (zero mean, variance 2/dimension of input) good for Relu activation function
-     * Xavier ( zero mean, variance 1/dimension of input) good for Relu activation function
+     * Xavier ( zero mean, variance 1/dimension of input) good for sigmoid, tanh activation function
-     * combine both (zero mean, 2/(input + output dimension)
+     * combine both (zero mean, 2/(input + output dimension, harmonic mean) (back propagation leads to the gradient multiply by the output dimension.
+So, make forward and backward gradient stable, use the harmonic mean )
 * loss function
   * 0-1 loss
-  * l1, l2, l_\infty
+    * not differentiable
-  * KL divergence
+  * l1
+    * sparse, robust to outlier
+    * not differentiable at 0
-  * cross entropy
+  * l2 (MSE)
-  * hinge
+    * Gaussian noise
+    * sensitive to outliers (both for regression and classifiation)
   * Huber loss
+  * cross entropy (KL divergence, logistic)
+    * large penalty putted on false negative points (only incorrect label will be counted into the loss)
+    * together with logistic or soft-max makes its gradient very nice and easy
+  * Hinge
+    * admit some outliers, can learn hard un-seperable data
   * maximal log likelihood
   * exponential
+    * adaboost
  * Training
    * mini-batch(large batch-- stable gradient--high computation and storage, small unstable training loss)
  * Optimizer
+   * moment
+     * introduce gradient information from other batches
    - [ ] SGD
    - [ ] AdaGrad
      * should take larger steps on less updated parameters (intuition: imagine sparse input features)